brendonakay/baseball-dice-game/README.md

 ## TODO

-- [ ] Create an architectural diagram separating pure and impure layers.
+- [ ] Create an architectural diagram.
-- [ ] Do I rename the project to baseball card game?
+- [ ] Rename the project to baseball card game?
 I was thinking "Waxball".
       Or something.
 Or do we stick with the dice theme and try to keep that involved.

 ### Game

+Each Game module should live in `src/Game/`.

+- [ ] League
+- [ ] Season
 - [ ] Cards

 ### UI